Accessibility vs. Accommodation

 - Carolyn Speer, Manager of Instructional Design and Access, provides guidance and training for instructional staff and for other issues, as do many members of her team.

-- Michael Cole, Educational Accessibility Technolgist and part of the IDA team, provides course, software, and tool accessibility reviews and audits.
+- Heather Merchant, Educational Accessibility Technolgist and part of the IDA team, provides course, software, and tool accessibility reviews and audits.

 - Ali Levine, ITS Applications Training lead, provides software training the includes accessibility